openstack/openstacksdk/doc/source/user/config/configuration.rst

 Config Files
 ------------

-`os-client-config` will look for a file called `clouds.yaml` in the following
+`openstacksdk` will look for a file called `clouds.yaml` in the following
 locations:

 * Current Directory